google/codeworld/RequirementChecker.md

   Checks that there are no references to `var` in the module.

-- `lineLength`
+- `maxLineLength`

   Example:

-      lineLength: 80
+      maxLineLength: 80

   Checks that there are no lines longer than 80 characters.

--  `noWarnings`
+-  `noWarningsExcept`

   Example:

-      noWarnings:
-        strict: false
-        exceptions: Defined but not used
+      noWarningsExcept: [Defined but not used]

-  If `strict` is true, checks that there are no warnings in the module.
-  If `strict` is false, checks that there are no warnings except for those matching a regular expression given by `exceptions`.
+  Checks that there are no warnings, except for those that match any of a list of given regular expressions.
+This list can be empty, in which case no warnings will be allowed.

 This is by no means intended to be the full constraint language;
 rather, it is a small set of a few requirements that can be used for